ChrisHobday/FasterProjectMAppImage/README.md

 2) User configuration files are located at ~/.local/share/ishiiruka, ~/.config/ishiiruka, ~/.cache/ishiiruka and ~/.ishiiruka

 ## Launching P+
-1) Doubleclick the P+ ELF file in the main dolphin window
+1) Doubleclick the desired P+ ELF file in the main dolphin window